 XRP Price Predictions

 With its price breaching the $1 mark for the first time since 2018, can it surpass its all-time high of $3.84 in the short term?
-Some analysts, such as Peter Brandt, assert that its recent price formations indicate that it’s very possible:
+Some analysts, such as Peter L. Brandt, assert that its recent price formations indicate that it’s possible:

 Factors Affecting XRP’s Price

-Everything correlates to Bitcoin, much like in the U.S. equity market, everything correlates to the U.S. dollar.
+“Everything correlates to Bitcoin, much like in the U.S. equity market everything correlates to the U.S. dollar.“

 The Pros of Investing in XRP

-In reality, though, significantly fewer coins are released, with the unused amount being rolled over to the next month.
-This is done, it is said, so there isn’t a sudden rocket in the supply of XRP, and the price doesn’t crash.
-This can be definitely seen as a positive, as investors are less likely to see themselves liquidated due to a sudden market move.
+In reality, though, significantly fewer coins are released, with the unused amount being rolled over to the next month’s allotment.
+This is done, Ripple maintains, so there isn’t a sudden upsurge in the supply of XRP, and the price doesn’t crash.
+This assertion can be seen as a clear positive since investors are less likely to see themselves liquidated due to a sudden market move.

-Ripple remains committed to decentralizing the XRP Ledger and divesting itself of operational control.
-This multi-phase approach does that, but is intentionally conservative and has been devised with a single goal in mind: to ensure the reliability and stability of the network during the transition period to a fully decentralized and distributed architecture.
+“Ripple remains committed to decentralizing the XRP Ledger and divesting itself of operational control.
+This multi-phase approach does that, but is intentionally conservative and has been devised with a single goal in mind: to ensure the reliability and stability of the network during the transition period to a fully decentralized and distributed architecture.“

-The XRP Ledger is based on an inherently decentralized, democratic, consensus mechanism — which no one party can control.
+“The XRP Ledger is based on an inherently decentralized, democratic, consensus mechanism — which no one party can control.“